silverstripe/cwp/docs/en/user.md

 ## Adding taxonomy terms to a page

+Documentation on managing taxonomy terms is [available in the taxonomies module](../../taxonomy).

 Terms can be added to pages by switching to the *Tags* tab while editing the page and searching through the taxonomy terms previously created in the *Taxonomy* section of the CMS (see the module documentation for information how to build the taxonomy).